Get insider access

 Sony WH-CH720N Wireless

-The Sony WH-CH720N Wireless and JBL Tune 770NC Wireless are entry-level noise cancelling headphones with very capable apps.
+The Sony WH-CH720N Wireless and the JBL Tune 770NC Wireless are entry-level noise cancelling headphones with very capable apps.
 With the Sony, you get headphones that fit over more people's ears rather than the small ear cups on the JBL.
 The Sony's overall noise isolation is better as well.
 However, the JBL have softer padding and a longer battery life with support for LE audio codecs, compared to AAC and SBC on the Sony, although both supply analog connectivity.
-They also sound less cluttered in the mid-range by default.

 JBL Live 660NC Wireless

 The JBL Live 660NC Wireless are a bit better for most people than the JBL Tune 770NC Wireless.
 The Live 660NC are slightly better built and have more space to comfortably accommodate different ear sizes easier than the Tune 770NC, which have small ear cups.
 The ANC on the Live 660NC blocks more external noise, too.
 However, the Tune 770NC Wireless boast a much longer battery life and a better sounding mic system in noisy areas.
-Both headphones have roughly similar sound profiles and access to essentially the same functionality via the companion app, so you don't miss out on features with either pair.
+Both headphones have access to essentially the same functionality via their companion apps, so you don't miss out on features with either pair.

 JBL Tune 760NC Wireless